 - Test the fuse with a multimeter.

-- If the needle on your multimeter does not move, your thermal fuse is blow.
+- If the needle on your multimeter does not move, your thermal fuse is blown and needs to be replaced.

 Once you have established that your thermal fuse has blown, you will need to replace it.
 Luckily, replacing your thermal fuse is a relatively easy task that does not require specialist equipment.